MicroStrategy/hyper-sdk/config/README.md

 ### Session Management

-There are two ways to establish a MicroStrategy Library Server session for Hyper SDK:
+There are two ways to establish a Strategy Library Server session for Hyper SDK:

 #### Let Hyper SDK manage the session